alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ![Kafka Connection]({{site.url}}/assets/kafka_1.png)

-Because now the `JMX_PORT` is already set and in use by the Kafka daemon, in order to run commands to Kafka we need to make a little hack:
+However, if JMX is specified, the `JMX_PORT` is already set and in use by the Kafka daemon so in order to run commands to Kafka we need to make a little hack:

 ```
 $>JMX_PORT=1100
+$>KAFKA_JMX_OPTS=""
 ```

 Then we can play: